Hadley J. Castille and the Sharecroppers (#910)

 Airs ...No upcoming broadcasts.
 List all airdates.

-Born and raised in St. Landry Parish, LA, Castille learned to play the fiddle as a teenager from his uncle Cyprien, an accomplished player.
-Because he wants to preserve traditional Cajun music while attracting younger listeners, Hadley performs classics as well as original compositions.
-The autobiographical song 200 Lines won him the Cajun French Music Association Le Cajun Award.
+Born and raised in St. Landry Parish, LA, Castille (1933 - 2012) learned to play the fiddle as a teenager from his uncle Cyprien, an accomplished player.
+Because he wanted to preserve traditional Cajun music while attracting younger listeners, Hadley performed classics as well as original compositions.
+The autobiographical song “200 Lines” won him the Cajun French Music Association Le Cajun Award.

-Castille and his band perform throughout the United States, Canada, and Europe.
+Castille and his band performed throughout the United States, Canada, and Europe.
 Their recordings include Forty Acres and Two Mules, Cajun Swamp Fiddler, Third Generation: La Musique de les Castilles, and Cajun Christmas.